Posting Calendar

 6 month LVN Program

 It is quite possible to graduate as an LPN within six months.
 However, you’ll need to confirm the availability of a six-month program with the school you intend to enroll in.
 Remember, six- or even ten-month programs are known to be fast-paced and quite demanding.
 Most students struggle to stay on top of their coursework in such short programs.
 You’ll need to be exceptionally well organized, be fully committed to the course, and always prioritize assignments.
-You’ll typically have four or more classes each semester and four or more tests per week.
+You’ll typically have four or more classes each semester and four weekly tests.
 Expect to be overwhelmed with a lot of information in a short period.

 Associate degree

-An associate degree in LPN has a curriculum focusing on supplementing LPN coursework with more advanced classes.
+An associate degree in the LPN curriculum focuses on supplementing LPN coursework with more advanced classes.
 The program takes between 18 and 24 months.
 It has the advantage of providing more versatile nursing credentials than certificate or diploma programs.
 The credits earned from an associate degree LPN program can be transferred to a bachelor’s degree course.
 The major disadvantage of taking the associate degree path is that it takes longer and has a more rigorous admission process.

-Complete a 6 months LPN Program Online that is approved by your state
+Complete a 6-month LPN Program Online that is approved by your state

 lvn programs